 What is a fixed mindset?

 A person with a fixed mindset believes that intelligence & talent alone leads to success.
-They believe intelligence & basic abilities cannot be changed.
+They believe intelligence and basic abilities cannot be changed.
 They believe people are born either smart & talented or they are not.

 People with a fixed mindset often try to appear intelligent because they fear looking stupid among peers.
 They also fear other people will judge them.
+Because of this, they prefer an easy task and a good grade.
+It is safer than working on a new skill or stepping out of their comfort zone.

 Fixed beliefs about themselves and others hold them back from growing.
 It’s harder for fixed mindset people to adapt in a fast changing world.
+Students’ mindsets in middle school can propel them forward to face new challenges or place them on a safe track where they only use natural talent.

-What is a growth mindset?
+What is growth mindset for kids?

 A person with a growth mindset believes their basic abilities, intelligence, and talents can be developed with effort, learning, and persistence.
 Their abilities are a starting point.
 They don’t believe everyone is the same, but they understand that people can get smarter, faster, & stronger if they train properly.

 They know that the brain is a muscle.
 Like all muscles in your body, consistent training makes it stronger.
+They understand that they won’t always know the right strategies the first time.
+The important thing is the love of learning.
+They know that the next time, they will find more effective ways and improve their own abilities.

 Why is a fixed mindset detrimental to children?